joseppii/Unscented-Kalman-Filter-Project/README.md

 ![alt text][image1]

 The initial value for the radar NIS starts with a big value.
 Updating the initial P matrix fixes this issue.
+The NIS values for the initial and final P matrix values can be found in the data folder.

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).